 Xanax

-Xanax, a long-lasting Schedule 4 drug, is misused by teens and adults.
-Xanax comes in the form of a pill.
+Xanax, a long-lasting Schedule 4 drug, is often misused by teens and adults.
+This medication comes in a pill form.
 Misuse involves crushing the pill and snorting the powder.
-They are often taken with other drugs to increase the effects, which include the following:6
+It is often taken with other drugs to increase its effects, which include the following:

 - Amnesia